If you run a website in 2026, there's a good chance your analytics are incomplete.

 But isn't this sneaky?

-Umami does not rely on the same invasive model as legacy analytics platforms.
+Umami doesn't rely on the same invasive model as legacy analytics platforms.
 No cookie wall, no ad network profile, no cross-site identity stitching.

-The point is not to reconstruct individual users.
-It is to recover a truer picture of page views, routes, and general content performance.
+The point isn't to reconstruct individual users.
+It's to recover a truer picture of page views, routes, and general content performance.

 That distinction matters.
 Privacy-friendly analytics and invasive surveillance are not the same implementation problem.